-Any of such information may be included by specific reference to other documents, including official statements of debt issues of the State or related public entities, which have been available to the public on the MSRB's website.
+Any of such information may be included by specific reference to other documents, including official statements of debt issues of the State or related public entities, which have been submitted to each of the Repositories or the Securities and Exchange Commission.
+If the document included by reference is a final official statement, it must be available from the Municipal Securities Rulemaking Board.
 The State shall clearly identify each such other document so included by reference.

 Section 5.
-Reporting of Significant Events. (a) Pursuant to the provisions of this Section 5, the State shall give, or cause to be given, notice of the occurrence of any of the following events with respect to the Bonds, if material:
+Reporting of Significant Events. (a) Pursuant to the provisions of this Section 5, the State shall give, or cause to be given, notice of the occurrence of any of the following events with respect to the 2009 Series A Certificates, if material: